Gerald and Charlene Gallego: Relationship

-Marriages
+Outstanding warrant for sex crimes

-In September 1978, Gerald's daughter and her friend reported their sexual abuse to a detective sergeant in the Butte County Sheriff's Office.
-A warrant for Gerald's arrest was issued the following month.
-Gerald initially told his mother-in-law that he wanted to surrender, but when her husband came home and became enraged at the sight of him, he and Charlene fled the premises and drove to Reno, Nevada.
-Days after fleeing California, Gerald and Charlene married in Reno on September 30 in a wedding ceremony held at the Washoe County Courthouse.
-Around this time, he assumed the alias "Stephen Robert Feil" — named after one of Charlene's cousins whom she felt resembled him (Note: Stephen Robert Feil is Charlene's third cousin who was an officer with the California State Police.
+On September 27, 1978, Gerald's daughter and her friend reported their sexual abuse to a detective sergeant at the home of Gerald's mother Lorraine.
+The next day, Gerald and Charlene arrived at the home and Lorraine informed them about what had happened.
+He initially told his mother that he wanted to surrender, but when his step-father came home and became enraged at the sight of him, grabbing a rifle in the process, he and Charlene fled the premises and drove to Reno, Nevada.
+Three days later, Gerald and Charlene married in Reno in a wedding ceremony held at the Washoe County Courthouse with Charlene's parents in attendance.
+On October 9, an arrest warrant was issued by the Butte County Sheriff's Office charging Gerald with rape, incest, sodomy, and oral occupation.
+Around this time, he assumed the alias "Stephen Robert Feil"—named after one of Charlene's cousins whom she felt resembled him (Note: Stephen Robert Feil is Charlene's third cousin who was an officer with the California State Police.
 He would later become aware that his identify was stolen after having his license suspended due to an accident Gerald was involved in under his name.
-He had previously only met Charlene once at a funeral.) — to avoid the charges.
+He had previously only met Charlene once at a funeral.)—to avoid the charges.